S-razmi/Hands-on/README.md

 ## Contact

-If you have any questions or feedback, feel free to contact the course instructor or me at <email>.
-We are happy to hear from you!
+If you have any questions or feedback, feel free to contact me at <siavashrazmi74@gmail.com>.
+I'll be happy to hear from you!